strawmanpoems/strawman/poems/021_they_might_be_jesus.md

 and wipe its smeared guts from my view, clear its existence altogether?

+his tie and her pumps wave and smack financial rhythms in wind and street the hubris oozes waves of red and blue jelly and engulfs all those who dare gaze too long their shame is hidden deep deep beneath degrees and titles and and hair products
+and busy, so busy! so important more important than our father who ohmed madne padne ohm

 shiva buddha nagga baphoment mosses
 jobs jefferson hitler
 loki thor appolo krishna odin
-lilith vishnu white-buffalo mohamed kerouac ghandi kid picking on my kid asswipe swiping neck-cane arch sucked into whatever poseidon ishmael idris lone-eagle the kim jon un trump putin ménage à trois and birds shitting on my car
+lilith vishnu white-buffalo-calf-woman mohamed kerouac ghandi kid-picking-on-my-kid asswipe swiping neck-cranes arched and face sucked into whatever poseidon ishmael idris the kim jon un trump putin butt fucking train ménage à trois and birds shitting on my car

 - they might be jesus